Another arcade raid to report this week. This one occurred just a few months back.

 Despite what many might think, there are still classic arcade machines being found every month.
 In America, there are plenty of cabinets hidden away in various locations.
 Stored years ago in warehouses, barns and storage units, these gems are just waiting to be discovered.
 And therein lies the challenge: it’s just a case of finding them, tracking down the owner of the building, and persuading them to part with their stash.

 Groundwork is required to make these discoveries.
 Making sure you’re out there known as the guy who is interested in these machines is key – that (coupled with a bit of luck) will get you the nice scores.

 One collector willing to put the hours in is Jon Jamshid from the USA.
 Jon makes a point of being prepared to travel thousands of miles to score cabinets.
 He puts himself out there, and literally makes his own luck.
-So when a pinball collector friend of his gave him a lead on a bunch of games waiting to be cleared from a warehouse in the county of Nebraska, he pounced on the opportunity.
+So when a pinball collector friend of his gave him a lead on a bunch of games waiting to be cleared from a warehouse in the state of Nebraska, he pounced on the opportunity.

 As far as Jon could ascertain, the machines belonged to a guy who was an operator back in the day.
 He had since passed away, and the machines and three storage units they were housed in, were passed down to his son.

 The guy had plans to redevelop the site, and as is often the case, didn’t have much of an opinion about the machines, other than he wanted shot of them so he could start demolishing the units.
 As the location was five hours away, Jon started some negotiations on one or two cabinets by phone and text message, before committing himself to traveling to view what the guy actually had.

 Luckily for Jon, the seller was very motivated to sell – time was of the essence, and he was keen to secure some cash for them, rather than smashing them up.
 Judging by the pictures, I’d say he did the right thing, as here were some real gems: